zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/user-guide/searching-for-content.md

 Full text search compares all the words entered in a search query (for example, *space vacation*) to all the words in each indexed document.
 A search engine like Elasticsearch calculates relevance scores to ensure the best results are returned first (like a Blogs Entry titled *Is a vacation in space right for you?*) and lots of matching results are returned (anything with either the word *vacation* or *space* is returned).

-In addition to full text search, advanced search syntax is supported. @product@ relies on the underlying search engine for this behavior, so consult the [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/query-dsl-simple-query-string-query.html) or [Solr](https://lucene.apache.org/solr/guide/7_0/query-syntax-and-parsing.html) documentation for the details.
+In addition to full text search, advanced search syntax is supported.
+The underlying search engine determines the precise behavior, so consult the [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/query-dsl-simple-query-string-query.html) or [Solr](https://lucene.apache.org/solr/guide/7_0/query-syntax-and-parsing.html) documentation for the details.

 ![Search for text in a specific field using Elasticsearch's Query String syntax.](./searching-for-content/images/02.png)